MicheleDiSabato/covid-19/README.md

 # Covid 19:
 In this project we use RNNs to predict the weekly values of four features related to the COVID 19 pandemic in Sicily, Lombardy and Lazio (IT).

 Each function is explained in the [Code](#code-and-structure-of-the-repository) section.

+Note that
-Note that **results are shown in [prevision_covid.ipynb](prevision_covid.ipynb)**, which contains important information about which parameters to modify in order to update and re-train the models.
+* **results are shown in [prevision_covid.ipynb](prevision_covid.ipynb)**, which contains important information about which parameters to modify in order to update and re-train the models.
 The rest of the scripts are used to collect and pre-process the data and post-process the results.
+* the notebook [prevision_covid.ipynb](prevision_covid.ipynb) is entirely self-contained: the user just needs to select which region and feature to work on and how to treat the selected feature, the notebook will take care of
+   - dowloading the data from the [online repository](https://github.com/pcm-dpc/COVID-19)
+   - train all 3 models
+   - test them
+   - return the prediction for the next 7 days

 ## Dataset:
 The source of the dataset is the [GitHub repository](https://github.com/pcm-dpc/COVID-19) of the [Protezione Civile](https://en.wikipedia.org/wiki/Protezione_Civile), specifically [this link](https://github.com/pcm-dpc/COVID-19/tree/master/dati-province).
 We focused on the following features: